0xSimbo/gca-crm-backend/scripts/README-QUOTE-API.md

 ## Overview
 The Project Quote API allows partners to programmatically create solar project quotes using wallet signature authentication.
 No bearer tokens or user login required - just sign requests with your Ethereum wallet.

+Partners can add optional metadata to each quote (e.g., farm owner name, project ID) to make quotes easier to identify and manage in the dashboard.

 ## Authentication Method
 **Wallet Signature**: Sign a message containing your quote data with your Ethereum private key.
 The API verifies the signature and associates the quote with your wallet address.